recursive-one/wiki.recursive.one/Nix (package manager).md

 There is a [/Linux]() distribution [NixOS](https://nixos.org) which uses Nix as a system package manager.
 And one can configure the whole system with a single declarative program.

-## Resources
+# Resources

 - [Nix pills](https://nixos.org/guides/nix-pills/) is a nice step-by-step tutorial for the Nix newcomers
 - ["Nix and Haskell in production"](https://github.com/Gabriel439/haskell-nix) teaches how to use Nix with [/Haskell]()

 And of course, one should take a look into [the official documentation](https://nixos.org/learn.html).
-There are describen many aspects of using Nix with different toolchains, ([/Python]() for example is mentioned [here](https://nixos.org/manual/nixpkgs/stable/#python)).
+There are described many aspects of using Nix with different toolchains, ([/Python]() for example is mentioned [here](https://nixos.org/manual/nixpkgs/stable/#python)).

+# Tips

+## Locales

+By default there are no locales will be installed with glibc and some software won't work after installation.
+Here is a workaround:

+1. Install `glibcLocales`:

+    ```bash
+    $ nix-env -iA nixpkgs.glibcLocales
+    ```

+2. Configure the environment:

+    ```bash
+    if [ -f "$HOME/.nix-profile/lib/locale/locale-archive" ]; then
+        export LOCALE_ARCHIVE="$HOME/.nix-profile/lib/locale/locale-archive"
+    fi
+    ```